Equivariant Trees and Partition Complexes: -trees

-First, in order to build a new $G$-poset structure $\mathcal P_G(A)$ with these objects, the arrows must be triangles such that the map $B \to B'$ is $G$-equivariant, which implies that we must take as objects $A \onto B$ modulo the $G$-automorphisms of $B$.
-If such an equivalence class $[A \onto B]$ is $H$-fixed, the representing map need not be $H$-equivariant; instead, following the proof of \cref{fixedptrel}, it implies that the $G$-action on $B$ extends to a $G \times H$-action, and the map is $H$-equivariant with respect to the ``diagonal'' $H$-action on $B$.
+In order to build a new $G$-poset structure $\mathcal P_G(A)$ with these objects, the arrows must be triangles so that the map $B \to B'$ is $G$-equivariant.
+Therefore the objects must be equivalences classes $[A \onto B]$ modulo $G$-automorphisms of $B$.
+If such an equivalence class $[A \onto B]$ is $H$-fixed, the representing map need not be $H$-equivariant; instead, following the proof of \cref{fixedptrel}, the $G$-action on $B$ extends to a $G \times H$-action, and the map is $H$-equivariant with respect to the ``diagonal'' $H$-action on $B$.

 Finally, the trees that correspond to this structure are seemingly problematic, as $G$-trees equipped with a non-equivariant $A$-labeling of the leaves, modulo $G$-automorphisms of the $G$-tree.
 Describing the elements of an such equivalence class is a non-trivial exercise.
 Once again, the $H$-fixed points correspond to $G \times H$-trees such that the $A$-labeling is $H$-equivariant with respect to the diagonal action. \end{remark}